Main Characters

 Appearances

-13 Ghosts of Scooby-Doo - All episodes
+13 Ghosts of Scooby-Doo (all episodes)

 Scooby-Doo!
-Mystery Incorporated "The Legend of Alice May
+Mystery Incorporated - "The Legend of Alice May

 Scooby-Doo!
-Mystery Incorporated "In Fear of the Phantom"
+Mystery Incorporated - "In Fear of the Phantom"

 Scooby-Doo!
-Mystery Incorporated "Nightfright"
+Mystery Incorporated - "Nightfright"

 Scooby-Doo!
-Mystery Incorporated "A Haunting in Crystal Cove"
+Mystery Incorporated - "A Haunting in Crystal Cove"

 Scooby-Doo!
-Mystery Incorporated "Web of the Dreamweaver"
+Mystery Incorporated - "Web of the Dreamweaver"

 Scooby-Doo!
-Mystery Incorporated "The Gathering Gloom"
+Mystery Incorporated - "The Gathering Gloom"

 Scooby-Doo!
-Mystery Incorporated "Theater of Doom"
+Mystery Incorporated - "Theater of Doom"

 Scooby-Doo and the Curse of the 13th Ghost

 Vincent is a mystical warlock who meets the gang when their plane crashes in The 13 Ghosts of Scooby-Doo.
 After Shaggy and Scooby are tricked into opening the Chest of Demons, Vincent helps the gang capture the 13 ghosts.
 He often contacts the gang through a crystal ball.
 Vincent appears in every episode of 13 Ghosts.
-He also shows up again as a teenager in the 2019 sequel to the series, Scooby-Doo and the Curse of the 13th Ghost.

 However, in Scooby-Doo Mystery Incorporated, Van Ghoul is an actor in horror films instead of an actual warlock.
 He has acted in over 400 horror movies in this series, and many clips of his movies are shown throughout the series.
 In "Nightfright," Shaggy and Scooby win an essay contest and get to have dinner with Van Ghoul, but instead of having dinner, they end up having to capture "Nightfright," a demon who wants to kill Van Ghoul.
 In "Theater of Doom," the gang helps Vincent put on a play about Friar Serra and his donkey Porto, but the play ends up being spooked by the real Mummy of Friar Serra.